oracle/python-cx_Oracle/doc/src/soda.rst

 .. attribute:: SodaCollection.metadata

-    This read-only attribute returns a dicationary containing the metadata that was used to create the collection.
+    This read-only attribute returns a dictionary containing the metadata that was used to create the collection.
 See this `collection metadata reference
     <https://www.oracle.com/pls/topic/
     lookup?ctx=dblatest&id=GUID-49EFF3D3-9FAB-4DA6-BDE2-2650383566A3>`__